sdsalyer/ap_shortcodes.js/README.md

 ## Actual Play Shortcodes for shortcode.js
 _By Spencer @ [WispsOfTime.com](http://wispsoftime.com)_

 A drop-in JavaScript solution for formatting your RPG actual-play reports.
-Add 3 lines to your website's &lt;head%gt; and you're good to go.
+Add 3 lines to your website's `<head>` and you're good to go.

 * Wrap your narrative bits in **[story]** tags
 * Set die rolls apart, inline or block, with the **[dice]** tag.